dart-lang/language/resources/type-system/inference.md

 Note that the constraint solution is a type schema, and hence may contain occurences of the unknown type.

+#### Constraint solution for a set of type variables

+The constraint solution for a set of type variables `{X0, ..., Xn}` with respect to a constraint set `C`, with previous solution `{T0, ..., Tn}`, is defined to be the set of type schemas `{U0, ..., Un}` such that:
+  - If `Ti` is known (that is, does not contain `_`), then `Ui = Ti`.  _(Note that the upcoming "variance" feature will relax this rule so that it only applies to type variables without an explicitly declared variance.)_
+  - Otherwise, let `Vi` be the constraint solution for the type variable `Xi` with respect to the constraint set `C`.
+  - If `Vi` is not known (that is, it contains `_`), then `Ui = Vi`.
+  - Otherwise, if `Xi` does not have an explicit bound, then `Ui = Vi`.
+  - Otherwise, let `Bi` be the bound of `Xi`.
+Then, let `Bi'` be the type formed by substituting type schemas `{U0, ..., Ui-1, Ti, ..., Tn}` in place of the type variables `{X0, ..., Xn}` in `Bi`.  _(That is, we substitute `Uj` for `Xj` when `j < i` and `Tj` for `Xj` when `j >= i`)._ Then `Ui` is the constraint solution for the type variable `Xi` with respect to the constraint set `C + (X <: Bi')`.

+_This definition can perhaps be better understood in terms of the practical consequences it has on type inference:_
+  - _Once type inference has determined a known type for a type variable (that is, a type that does not contain `_`), that choice is frozen and is not affected by later type inference steps._
+  - _The bound of a type variable is only included as a constraint when the choice of type for that type variable is about to be frozen._
+  - _During each round of type inference, type variables are inferred left to right.
+If the bound of one type variable refers to one or more type variables, then at the time the bound is included as a constraint, the type variables it refers to are assumed to take on the type schemas most recently assigned to them by type inference._

 #### Grounded constraint solution for a type variable

 The grounded constraint solution for a type variable `X` with respect to a